Architectural Virtual Tour

 Symbols Unique to the Capitol's Architecture

 According to ancient Roman myth, the goddess Minerva was born fully grown.
-Just as Minerva was born fully grown, so California became a state without first having been a territory.
+In a similar manner, California became a state without first having been a territory.
 Minerva's image on the Great Seal symbolizes California's direct rise to statehood.

 California's Great Seal